tesean876/game_programing_module/learningjournal.md

 ## 23rd December

-I am now fully updating my journal and making sure that  hi
+I am now fully updating my journal and making sure that everything is properly working in order to upload everything.